andtkach/TodoDemoApp/doc/readme - 2.txt

 Create app service for API: demo-todo-bff-from-containers andreytkach/demo-todo-bff

+# Processor
+Create app service for API: demo-todo-proc-from-containers andreytkach/demo-todo-proc

 If needed set ports in Congiguration of AppService WEBSITES_PORT=8080
 PORT=8080

 Separate applications
 Public api urls

+Demo:
+Rule the world with artificial intelligence
+Now

+Humanity does not behave intelligently enough and therefore cannot take care of itself Tomorrow